 If your district becomes the victim of a data breach, you’re going to want to get that information back.
 Your policy can protect you and your faculty members from identity theft, as your insurance provider may pay for identity recovery services.
 These are invaluable services, since data and identity recovery can take years to handle on your own.

-Cyber insurance can also help cover the costs of teacher and parent lawsuits after a data breach, lost income due to network outages and even regulatory fines.
+Cyber insurance covers teacher and parent lawsuits, lost income, and regulatory fines post-data breach.
 Most cyber insurance policies come with exclusions to which you need to pay attention.
 Your policy will probably not cover attacks that happened before your coverage started, future profits affected by a data breach or the loss of valuation after a cyber-attack.

 Your district requires cyber security compliance, make sure you’re compliant.
 If you’re not, cyber insurance providers won’t even give your schools a second thought before rejecting your application for coverage.
-This shouldn’t be an issue, as most districts stay compliant, but double-check your requirements to ensure all your bases are covered.
+This It usually isn’t a problem as most districts are compliant, but verify your requirements to be thorough.

-If you’re considering cyber insurance but are worried about the cost, you can do a few things to make it more affordable.
+To lower cyber insurance costs, take these steps if cost concerns you.
 Cyber insurance providers like to provide coverage to schools that are proactive with cyber security practices.
 Implementing an incident response plan will show providers your district has procedures in place to handle emergencies if they arise.
 Researching all third parties you work with and showing they have strong cyber security practices will also benefit you.